Tibetans: Religion

 Most Tibetans generally observe Tibetan Buddhism or a collection of native traditions known as Bön (also absorbed into mainstream Tibetan Buddhism).
 There is a minority Tibetan Muslim population.
 There is also a small Tibetan Christian population in the eastern Tibet and northwestern Yunnan of China.
-Also there are some Tibetan Hindus who mainly live in China, India and Nepal.

 According to legend, the 28th king of Tibet, Thothori Nyantsen, dreamed of a sacred treasure falling from heaven, which contained a Buddhist sutra, mantras, and religious objects.
 However, because the Tibetan script had not been invented, the text could not be translated in writing and no one initially knew what was written in it.
-Buddhism did not take root in Tibet until the reign of Songtsän Gampo, who married two Buddhist princesses, Bhrikuti of Nepal and Wencheng of China.
+Buddhism did not take root in Tibet until the reign of Songtsen Gampo, who married two Buddhist princesses, Bhrikuti of Nepal and Wencheng of China.
 It then gained popularity when Padmasambhāva visited Tibet at the invitation of the 38th Tibetan king, Trisong Deutson.

 Today, one can see Tibetans placing Mani stones prominently in public places.
-Tibetan lamas, both Buddhist and Bön, play a major role in the lives of the Tibetan people, conducting religious ceremonies and taking care of the monasteries.
+Tibetan lamas, both Buddhist and Bön, play a major role in the lives of Tibetans, conducting religious ceremonies and taking care of the monasteries.
 Pilgrims plant prayer flags over sacred grounds as a symbol of good luck.

 The prayer wheel is a means of simulating the chant of a mantra by physically revolving the object several times in a clockwise direction.
-It is widely seen among Tibetan people.
+It is widely seen among Tibetans.
 In order not to desecrate religious artifacts such as Stupas, mani stones, and Gompas, Tibetan Buddhists walk around them in a clockwise direction, although the reverse direction is true for Bön.
 Tibetan Buddhists chant the prayer "Om mani padme hum", while the practitioners of Bön chant "Om matri muye sale du".